 In an interview for a regional magazine, Caroline shares how her love affair with Crow’s Hall blossomed over time…

 “I remember feeling petrified when I finally agreed to buy Crow’s Hall,” says Caroline.
-Not surprisingly – it was Grade II* listed, needed renovation on a grand scale, came with a 400 -care farm, and was in a county where she knew ono-one.
+Not surprisingly – it was Grade II* listed, needed renovation on a grand scale, came with a 400 -acre farm, and was in a county where she knew ono-one.
 She’s not the sort to be daunted by minor detail, however.
 “I was looking for a project, something to put my inheritance into.
 At first the amount of work put me off – I could see cheques being shredded before my eyes and dropping into the moat!
-So I tried to cancel the a viewing appointment, but when I couldn’t get hold of the state agent, I turned up anyway.
+So I tried to cancel the viewing appointment, but when I couldn’t get hold of the estate agent, I turned up anyway.
 It would have been rude not to.”

 The rest, as they say, is history.
 After seeing it in 2004 and exchanging contracts the following February, Caroline completed her purse in August 2005.
 She worked closely with Ipswich architect Nicolas Jacob and his associate and project manager, Shaun Soanes, moving into the dovecote so that John Hogg and his team from the specialist historic building firm, R & J Hogg, could start work.
 For the next two years, Caroline oversaw the huge project, which involved English Heritage, teams of archaeologist and building historians, and ended up winning an award for its attention to detail and sympathetic approach.

 The team re-roofed parts of the hall, removed some unattractive 20th century additions and reworked an existing extension.
 Gardens were laid out to a design by Xa Tollemache in keeping with the Tudor heritage.
 A formal knot garden with a central pool and an amphitheatre framed with box hedging and topiary are the focal points.
 Less formal areas include a kitchen garden and tucked-away seating that makes the most of the views.